srg-ics-uplb/systems-track-primer/README.md

 This resource is for incoming MSCS/MIT students at the Institute of Computer Science who would like to specialize in Systems.
 Systems typically include: Operating Systems, Computer Architecture, Distributed Systems, Networks, Security, Compilers, and Virtual Machines.

-## Textbooks
+## (Text)books

-* Operating Systems:: Three Easy Pieces
+* Operating Systems: Three Easy Pieces
 * Computer Systems: A programmers Perspective
+* Computer Archticture: A Quantitative Approach